lurickardo/test-hotel-booking/README.md

 ## Postman

-Add the file `Hurst Hoteis.postman_collection.json` to your postman to get all the application routes
+Add the file `postman_collection.json` to your postman to get all the application routes